Can You Distill Whiskey At Home

 Once you have installed your condenser, it is time to test your still out.
 To do this, fill your still with water and then turn on heat source such as an electric or gas stovetop or open flame burner until it comes to a steady boil.
 As soon as boiling begins, adjust temperature setting on burner so that it simmers rather than boils rapidly and watch how quickly liquid passes through condenser into separate container below.

-See also When Distilling How Much To Discard
+See also How To Soften Pool Water

 Using Your Still